inkarkat/vim-UnconditionalPaste/README.md

   that just paste inline (so linewise and blockwise register contents are not put on separate lines, but start at the cursor position), but keep inner newlines and their indent (so not all is flattened into a single line).
+- ENH: gSp also considers whitespace-only lines as empty (not just totally empty ones) by default, and lets users tweak that via g:UnconditionalPaste\_EmptyLinePattern.

 ##### 4.20    24-Jan-2018
 - Add JustJoined (gcgp) and QueriedJoined (gqgp, &lt;C-q&gt;&lt;C-g&gt;) variants of gcp